Toshiyana/blog-api-onion/README.md

-# Blog Application API with Onion Architecture
+# Blog Application Backend with Onion Architecture

 ## Overview

-This is a blog application API designed using the Onion Architecture.
+This is a blog application API and Batch designed using the Onion Architecture.

 ## Architecture